gongfan99/simple_thread_pool/README.md

 Either submit() or submitFuture() can be used. submit() may be slightly faster because of less wrapping but only funtion that returns void can be submitted. submitFuture() supports any form of function but may be slower.

-# further speedup
+# Further speedup
-You can come up with an even faster version if the function to be submitted has a fixed known form for example "void func(int)", then the slow std::bind can be removed from the submit() implementation.
+If the function to be submitted has a fixed known signature for example "void func(int)", then the slow std::bind can be removed from the submit() implementation.

-First define a class
+1. First define a class
 ```c
 class FunctionWrapper {
   void (*)(int) pFunc;